 Citroen Berlingo review - Engines, performance and drive

-The Berlingo’s platform is a mish-mash of PSA tech.
-The rear half is largely unchanged from the old model, allowing for a similarly huge load area, while the front is based on the Peugeot/Citroen EMP2 platform.
-This section has allowed Citroen to install the latest suite of safety tech and chassis refinements.
+The Berlingo’s underpinnings are a mish-mash of technologies.
+The rear half is largely unchanged from the previous model, allowing for a similarly huge load area, while the front is based on the EMP2 platform used by cars ranging from hatchbacks to family SUVs.
+Doing so allowed Citroen to install the latest suite of safety tech and chassis refinements.

 The result is that, for the most part, the Berlingo drives more like a car than a van.
 The steering is light, the turning circle is tight and, while the high centre of gravity makes itself felt during hard cornering, body roll is controlled well enough.
 There's decent grip and the brakes feel strong and reassuring.

 The ride is smooth enough, though the harshest bumps vibrate around the cabin.
-There’s quite a lot of wind noise at motorway speeds – particularly around the bulky door mirrors.
+There’s quite a lot of wind noise at motorway speeds, particularly around the bulky door mirrors, but that’s not particularly surprising considering this is a large box on wheels.
+At least the large amounts of glass, big side mirrors and slightly elevated driving position mean you get a decent view out.

 In this review